 As the old Chinese proverb goes: “be careful of your thoughts for they become your words, and your words become your actions”.

 4 Beliefs that take time away from your precious day

 Here are the top four beliefs that a lot of people believe these days – and how they take time away from us and the things that truly matter.

 1.)
 “I need to work overtime.”

-Aside from health risks, you also reduce your quality of life AND become dependent on your overtime pay.
+Aside from the health risks, you also reduce your quality of life and become dependent on your overtime pay.
 Instead of budgeting your paycheck, you see overtime as a convenient way to earn extra cash (when you could be channeling your energy into more creative side hustles).

 2.)
 “I can do it tomorrow.”

 Tomorrow is a better day.
 But what if it doesn’t come?
 What if you become swamped with other tasks?